Ian2731/Budget-Election-Analysis/README.md

   (Complete list of candidates who received votes) (Percentage of votes each candidate won)
   (Total number of votes each candidate won)
-  -Winner of the election based on popular vote
+  (Winner of the election based on popular vote)